xMAnton/ADPassword/README.md

 The original project by Antonio Messina (a.messina@iknowconsulting.it) https://github.com/xMAnton/ADPassword currently tested on Zimbra 8.6 and Windows 2012 R2 Active Directory.

+The below steps are also in a how-to video: https://www.youtube.com/watch?v=AYmsdw3tHoU

 ## Installation

 - As root, create the /opt/zimbra/lib/ext/adpassword directory